RedReign/FoundryVTT-BetterRolls5e/README.md

 ## Planned Features
 - Additional macro support
 - Extended prompts to configure messages on a roll-by-roll basis
-- Additional hooks suppot and chat message flags for module cross-compatibility
+- Additional hooks support and chat message flags for module cross-compatibility

 ## Known Issues
 - In versions prior to 1.1.12, there exists a bug where, if used alongside tidy5e, Actor data may increase exponentially.
 This has since been addressed in 1.1.12. **If you are using Foundry Virtual Tabletop 0.7.0 or higher, please update to Better Rolls 1.1.12.**